-Design a commuter aircraft to apply DEP technology.
+For this design challenge, a commuter aircraft mission was chosen to explore the benefits of applying DEP technology.
+DEP technology has the potential to enable new capabilities and enhance mission performance in a number of ways, depending on how the technology is applied.
+The design concepts must make significant use of DEP.
+The main source of thrust for the concept may come from DEP or a combination of DEP and conventional propulsion devices (turboprops, turbofans, etc.).
 The challenge for the design team is to determine the most advantageous application of DEP for their aircraft and to justify their selection.
 The mission requirements listed below should be considered the minimum thresholds.
-The proposed design should significantly outperform a conventional turboprop aircraft in one or more key areas (e.g. cruise efficiency, takeoff & landing performance, operating cost, noise abatement, safety) through the application of DEP.
+Proposed designs should significantly outperform a conventional turboprop aircraft of similar size and mission in one or more key areas (e.g. cruise efficiency, takeoff & landing performance, operating cost, emissions, noise abatement, safety) through the application of DEP.
 Design teams will need a solid understanding of DEP technology and an awareness of current state-of-the-art DEP research.
-They must decide how to apply DEP in a way that will make their design attractive to a potential customer when compared to a turboprop aircraft that only meets the threshold requirements.
+They must decide how to apply DEP in a way that will make their design attractive to a potential customer (domestic and foreign airlines, cargo carriers, governments, etc.) when compared to a turboprop aircraft that only meets the threshold requirements.
+For example, if takeoff and landing performance is targeted, the proposed design should use DEP to significantly exceed the TOFL requirement while at least meeting all the other requirements.
 In addition, the team must justify their design choice by describing the intended market for the aircraft and why the market will choose their design over a conventional turboprop that only meets the 3000 ft. requirement.
 The team should also address how application of DEP is advantageous over a conventional high lift wing in their design.
 As with any new aircraft, teams should consider development cost and risk, FAA certification, and passenger acceptance.
 The aircraft should be ready for operational service by 2025.

 Although DEP is compatible with a number of power sources, the requirement for this design is a turboelectric generator system.
 Batteries may be used to supplement power to the system if needed.
 The focus of this design challenge is meant to be the propulsor integration and usage, not the evaluation and selection of the power source.
-The aircraft design should incorporate a minimum of six propulsors.
 Not all propulsors are required to operate during the entire duration of the mission.